Identify the Differences Between Finches at the Feeders

 The shape of the House Finch's wing gives it a more compact and streamlined appearance in flight, while the Purple Finch's wing shape may contribute to a slightly more powerful and agile flight.

 It's worth noting that wing morphology can be influenced by a variety of factors, including age, sex, and geographic location.
+Therefore, there may be some individual variation in wing shape within each species.

 The House Finch has a slightly notched tail, meaning that the feathers in the middle of the tail are shorter than those at the outer edges, creating a shallow V shape.
+This gives the tail a slightly forked appearance.

 It's important to note that tail shape can vary among individuals and can also change as feathers wear and molt.